-Understanding a Construction Loan
+Understanding a New Home Construction Loan

-Having two loans means double the closing costs, which includes the origination fee, appraisal, title work, etc. However, on the permanent loan, we do reduce some of those fees because some of the work is done with the initial construction loan.
+Having two loans means double the closing costs, which include the origination fee, appraisal, title work, etc. However, on the permanent loan, we do reduce some of those fees because some of the work is done with the initial construction loan.

 For instance, the origination fee is 50 percent of the normal charge the second time around.
 If completion is within 12 months of construction, we may not have to do a full appraisal and can do a completion certification at a reduced rate.
 Those things help make the process a little easier for borrowers.

-It makes it easier if a borrower has either been gifted the land or bought it several years before and paid it off or down quite a bit to build up equity.
+It makes it easier if a borrower has either been given the land or bought it several years before and paid it off or down quite a bit to build up equity.
 This can essentially be your down payment instead of cash.
 Keep in mind that job changes or big financial changes like starting a business during construction are not a good idea, as these can cause problems with the final loan.

 Taking Those First Steps

 Once you submit an application, you can look at acquiring the land if you do not already own it, and then start on the house plans, bids, and estimates from contractors.
 Do thorough research and get several bids to be sure you are getting what you expect at an appropriate price.
-Be sure to find a builder you not only trust, but can also communicate with well.
+Be sure to find a builder you not only trust but can also communicate with well.

 A good relationship can save you from serious problems popping up in the middle of construction.
 You want to be on the same page with your builder before you break ground.
 Construction is generally a short-term, interim process and a large investment for the borrower.
 There can be cost overages, and everyone needs to be prepared for if and when something comes in higher than expected.